astooke/rlpyt/README.md

 ## Extended Notes

-For more discussion, please see the white paper on Arxiv [link TBD].
+For more discussion, please see the [white paper on Arxiv](https://arxiv.org/abs/1909.01500).
 If you use this repository in your work or otherwise wish to cite it, please make reference to the white paper.

 ### Code Organization